Can private recordings be used as evidence in Family Law proceedings?

-The first thing to understand is that family law is governed by not only the Family Law Act 1975 (Cth), but also a whole subset of rules, regulations and case law regarding family law as well as evidence law and privacy laws.
+The first thing to understand is that family law is governed by the Family Law Act 1975 (Cth), and a variety of rules, regulations and case law regarding family law, evidence law and privacy laws.
 The fact that there are both Commonwealth legislation and state-based legislation that come into play further complicates things.
-The resulting matrix of law and case law is challenging to navigate, but ultimately there are some general guidelines that will help answer the question of whether a privately recorded audio file or video file may be used in a family law matter.
+The resulting matrix of law and case law is challenging to navigate, but ultimately there are some general guidelines that will help answer the question of whether a privately recorded audio file or video file may be used as evidence in a family law matter.

 Admissible but useful?